SuperOfficeDocs/superoffice-docs/docs/en/marketing/forms/learn/tutorial-sign-up.md

 1. Click **Apply now** to save the form and continue editing.

+![Add double opt-in to new sign-up form -screenshot][img9]

 ## Landing pages

+1. Select **Thank you page**.

-1. In the **Thank you page** category, you can either redirect the customer to a web page or display a message (such as "Thank you for subscribing").
-This will display after the customer verifies their email address.
+1. Select **Show this message** and enter "Thank you for subscribing".
+This is shown after the customer verifies their email address.

+1. Select **Page for inactive form**.

+1. Select **Redirect to external website** and enter a URL.
+If a customer accesses the form after it is marked as inactive, they will be sent to this page.

 1. Click **Apply now** to save the form and continue editing.

-1. In the **Page for inactive form** category, enter a URL or a message.
-This is relevant if a customer accesses the form after it is set to inactive.

-1. Click **Apply now** to save the form and continue editing.

 ## Form actions

-1. In the **Actions** category, you must set up the actions to be performed when the form is processed:
+1. Select **Actions** from the left menu to choose what happens after submission:

     * Do not select **Create request**.
 The subscriptions will activate automatically, so no action is required by the support team.